BinhuiXie/binhuixie.github.io/_pages/about.md

 # Welcome!
 Welcome to the personal site of Binhui Xie.

-Studying as a graduate student in School of Computer Science and Technology, [Beijing Institute of Technology](http://www.bit.edu.cn).
+Studying as a graduate student in School of Computer Science and Technology, [Beijing Institute of Technology (BIT)](http://www.bit.edu.cn).
 Xie is currently supervised by Assistant Professor [Shuang Li](http://shuangli.xyz).
-Xie received his Bachelor’s Degree from [Beijing Institute of Technology](http://www.bit.edu.cn) in 2019.
+Xie received his Bachelor’s Degree from BIT  in 2019.

 Binhui Xie's research interests lie in the general area of computer vision and deep learning, transfer learning (including domain adaptation), as well as their applications in image classification and semantic segmentation.